Peacock is a video streaming service from NBCUniversal that launched in July 2020.

-Though not available just yet, reboots of popular series like Saved by the Bell and Punky Brewster are expected to be a part of the “original content” offering from Peacock.
-In total, there will be more than 15,000 hours of content available on Peacock.
+Reboots of popular series such as Saved by the Bell and Punky Brewster are part of the “original content” offering from Peacock.

 You may be wondering why NBCUniversal chose to call it Peacock.
-That’s a nod to the classic peacock-themed logo developed in the early days of NBC’s television broadcasting.
+That’s a nod to NBC’s classic peacock logo.

 With streaming now considered to be the “next frontier” for many traditional television content producers, it makes sense that NBC would want to keep that iconic branding attached to the project while creating some differentiation between the traditional broadcast network and the new streaming service.

 How Can I Get Peacock?